 Bring an umbrella

-Although Purim is usually celebrated near the end of winter, there is one small catch – even if the day before is sunny and cosy, it will rain on Purim.
+Although Purim is usually celebrated near the end of winter, there is one small catch – even if the day before is sunny and cozy, it will rain on Purim.
 Always.
-I recommend bringing an umbrella with you or at least choosing a costume that will keep you warm once it starts drizzling.
+I recommend bringing an umbrella מטריה (meet-ree-yah) with you or at least choosing a costume that will keep you warm once it starts drizzling.

 Don’t overdo your Mishloach Manot

-Giving mishloach manot (also known as a Purim basket) is a well-known Purim tradition that consists of decorating a celebratory basket filled with sweets and goods and exchanging it with your friends or colleagues.
-My tip: don’t bother buying fancy gifts and candies because you will probably get the exact opposite in return – a few flimsy Hamantaschens from your neighbourhood store thrown on a cheap disposable plate wrapped in cellophane.
+Giving משלוח מנות Mishloach Manot (also known as a Purim basket) is a well-known Purim tradition that consists of decorating a celebratory basket filled with sweets and goods and exchanging it with your friends or colleagues.
+My tip: don’t bother buying fancy gifts and candies because you will probably get the exact opposite in return – a few flimsy Hamantaschens אוזני המן (ohz-nehi hah-mahn) from your neighborhood store thrown on a cheap disposable plate wrapped in cellophane.

 Avoid The Kerem

 If, for some reason, you do decide to go out looking for a Purim party, make sure your costume is original.
-When choosing a costume, write down all of your ideas, throw the first nine into the trash and go for the 10th option.
+When choosing a costume תחפושת (tahch-poh-seht), write down all of your ideas, throw the first nine into the trash and go for the 10th option.
 Trust me, you don’t want to be one of a dozen Elsas, Tinder swindlers, or Coronaviruses at the party…